Your source for updates on city services and operations during the COVID-19 pandemic

 - The City’s 311 Call Center is available for residents and can be reached at 933-2311, firstname.lastname@example.org or www.nnva.gov/311.

-- The Treasurer and the Commissioner of the Revenue’s office at City Hall are open from 8:30 am to 4:30 pm with a limit of 20 people in the lobby at a time.
-The Denbigh satellite office at 12912 Jefferson Avenue will reopen on Monday, August 3.
+- The Treasurer and the Commissioner of the Revenue’s office at City Hall and at the Denbigh satellite location (12912 Jefferson Avenue) are open from 8:30 am to 4:30 pm with a limit of 20 people in the lobby at a time.

-- www.nnva.gov/DMVSelect. will resume on Monday, August 3 by appointment only.
+- www.nnva.gov/DMVSelect. through the Treasurer and Commissioner of the Revenue are available by appointment only.
 To make an appointment, visit

 - The Recovery Operations Center at 520 Atkinson Way is open to the public Monday through Saturday, 8 am - 4 pm.
 Mulch and compost sales are taking place.
 Household hazardous waste not accepted at this time.